Phong-Vi/Louis-Practice-Python/README.md

 # Louis-Practice-Python

+## Purpose
-Python practical work exercises at school by Louis.
+Python practical work exercises at school by Louis 🚀